dmleong/manager-resources/docs/housekeeping.md

 ## Feedback for me

 I realize that as a manager there is a power imbalance between us.
-I hope that you will feel comfortable speaking to me about feedback in our daily stand ups, async/sync retrospectives, 1:1s, and performance reviews.
+I do my best to [create a healthy environment for two way feedback](https://www.youtube.com/watch?v=3bDV_Ciffn0) and I hope that you will feel comfortable speaking to me about feedback in our daily stand ups, async/sync retrospectives, 1:1s, anonymous Q&A forms, and performance reviews.
 However, I recognize that it's not easy to do so! **Please feel free to speak to my manager if you have any feedback about my performance that you don't feel comfortable telling me.** You can also tell your teammates if you feel comfortable doing so, and hopefully they will pass it along to me.

 ## Availability